EdgeTX/edgetx.github.io/docs/dc6_buddybackup.md

 **Prize:**

-The winner can pick a radio model between RadioMaster [TX16s mkII](https://www.radiomasterrc.com/products/tx16s-mark-ii-radio-controller), [GX12](https://www.radiomasterrc.com/products/gx12-dual-band-gemini-x-radio-controller), [Boxer](https://www.radiomasterrc.com/products/boxer-radio-controller-m2), [MT12](https://www.radiomasterrc.com/products/mt12-surface-radio-controller), [Zorro](https://www.radiomasterrc.com/products/zorro-radio-controller) or [Pocket](https://www.radiomasterrc.com/products/pocket-radio-controller-m2) (sponsored by RadioMaster).
+The winner can pick a radio model between RadioMaster [TX16s MK3](https://radiomasterrc.com/products/tx16s-mk3-radio-controller), [TX16s mkII](https://www.radiomasterrc.com/products/tx16s-mark-ii-radio-controller), [GX12](https://www.radiomasterrc.com/products/gx12-dual-band-gemini-x-radio-controller), [Boxer](https://www.radiomasterrc.com/products/boxer-radio-controller-m2), [MT12](https://www.radiomasterrc.com/products/mt12-surface-radio-controller), [Zorro](https://www.radiomasterrc.com/products/zorro-radio-controller) or [Pocket](https://www.radiomasterrc.com/products/pocket-radio-controller-m2) (sponsored by RadioMaster).
 The radio will be shipped world-wide (see next sentence for limitations!) free of charge directly from the RadioMaster factory to the winner.
 Due to current geo-political situation, the prize cannot be shipped to Ukraine or Russia.
+When picking the TX16s MK3 as a prize, note that the radio will be shipped to the winner earlierst March'26.
 EdgeTX would cover any possible local import fees (the winner of this competition can hand in the possible import fee bill via our [OpenCollective page](https://opencollective.com/edgetx/expenses/new)).

 **Bonus task:**